 Enter each partner's distributive share of items other than those listed on lines 1 through 4 that are adjustments to the partner's Montana income tax return.
 List the type of item on this line.
 If additional space is needed, include a schedule.
-Also use this section to specify the Montana additions, subtractions and allocations reported in Part 3.
-For example, if the partner claims the Insure Montana small business health insurance credit, the partner has to add back the insurance premiums used to calculate the credit.
-Enter the partner's distributive share of these insurance premiums on this line.

-If the partnership made a contribution that meets the requirements for a qualified endowment credit, report the amount of contribution distributed to the owner on this line.
+If the partnership made a contribution that meets the requirements for the Montana qualified endowment credit, report the amount of contribution distributed to the owner on this line.